coxmediagroup/uidev-assignment-extended/README.md

 ####Design attributes

 - For most visual elements, you are provided with details on styling below.
+- Implement the browser tab icon located in the img folder.
 - Other visual elements that are not detailed below will require you to use your best judgement to match the mockups provided.
 - Place all CSS in the external stylesheet unidev-assignment/css/styles.css.